 - 1+ teaspoon of food coloring

-Just put everything into a blender and whizz on a low/medium speed.
-Oh and remember to put the blender lid on (yes, this oversight did occur, LOL).
+Seriously, that is it!
+Just put everything into a blender and run on a low/medium speed.
+Remember to put the blender lid on (um, yes, this oversight did occur, LOL).

-If you want to make your foam extra fluffy add 1/2 cup flour and whisk it with a hand whisk.
+If you want to make your rainbow soap foam extra fluffy, add 1/2 cup flour, and whisk it with a hand whisk.

-There are loads of cool things that you can do with rainbow foam.
-And sensory play comes in at number one.
+OK, now that you’ve got your foam, there are plenty of cool things that you can do with rainbow foam, but sensory play comes in at number one.

 - look closely at the foam with a magnifying glass

 - make patterns in the foam with a stick

 - place toy cars, dolls, or animal figures in the foam

 - explore whether leaves and pebbles float or sink